Skip to content

 Arsenic level in treated water supply meeting Drinking Water Standards

-The arsenic level in treated water supplied to our residents in Tuakau and Pookeno also remains within the MAV set by Drinking Water Standards.
+The arsenic level in treated water supplied by Watercare to residents in Tuakau and Pookeno also remains well below the MAV, with today’s result being 0.0064mg/litre.

 Arsenic is a naturally occurring heavy metal found in the Waikato River.
 Some of it comes from the geothermal activity near Lake Taupo and other natural sources downstream.